Do you have a sick dog?

 Poisoning

 Unfortunately, dogs are prone to eating things they shouldn’t.
-And a lot of foods that are safe for humans to eat are toxic to dogs:
+And a lot of foods that are safe for humans to eat are toxic to dogs.
+For example:

 - Chocolate